 As a nutrition professional living with MS, I am as hopeful as the next person that a cure for MS is in the very near future.
-I am also extremely happy that the powers that be (think money) are beginning to support interventional studies involving diet in human subjects …something that is pretty scarce.
+I am also extremely happy that the powers that be (think money) are beginning to support interventional studies and research involving diet in human subjects …something that is pretty scarce.
 But research takes time; lots of time and not all studies are created equal.
 It is a lot like piecing together a very complicated jigsaw puzzle.
 It is important to understand a few things about the research you are reading about.
 What kind of study is it?
 Who is paying for the study?
 Is there a conflict of interest?
 Are the subjects human?
 How many subjects are there?
 What is the outcome measure?
 Are the results applicable to everyone with (each type of) MS?
 This website offers a comparison of different research study designs.

 There is a new study funded by the MS Society that is comparing the Swank Diet to the Wahl’s Protocol.
 Read about it here (and here for an article that raises some important questions about the study).
 Will the results from this study offer definitive guidance on what people with MS should and should not eat?
 No. The limited focus of this study will evaluate the ability of two different dietary approaches to reduce MS-related fatigue in 100 participants with RRMS.
 The primary outcome measure is participant fatigue but researchers will also track their physical activity, nutritional status, mobility, cognition, and mood, and will also be monitored for potential side effects.
 Unlike many such studies, this study will not have a control diet by which the two are compared.